jon42/Obsidian-Vault/Science/Biology/Molecular Biology/Macro Molecules/Proteins/Proteins.md

 Enzymes:: Proteins that act as catalysts
 <!--ID: 1692599055390-->

-Enzymes are specific proteins that catalyze other reactions within a cell.
+Enzymes are specific proteins that catalyze other reactions within a cell. see [[Enzymes]] for more.

 # Other interesting info